milesmcc/a17t/docs/index.md

           (e.g., <code class="code">~green</code>).
 To make an indigo chip, for example, use <code class="code">chip ~indigo</code>.</p>
         <h2>Use priorities to control prominence</h2>
-        <p>There are three priorities &mdash; low and high.
+        <p>There are two priorities &mdash; low and high.
 You can specify a
           priority by its class: an &ldquo;at sign&rdquo; followed by its name (e.g., <code class="code">@high</code> or
           <code class="code">@low</code>).
 Priorities change elements' visual prominence.</p>
         <h2>A perfect match for Tailwind</h2>